-Three of the chosen indicators are derived from survey data.
 Attainment and opportunity youth are products of the American Community Survey conducted by the Census Bureau.
-Median teacher pay is calculated by the Bureau of Labor Statistics as part of their Occupational Employment Statistics (OES) program.
 Since this data is drawn by sampling a small percentage of the overall population, there is a degree of uncertainty to the numbers.

 Sampling error